swiss-territorial-data-lab/proj-hetres/README.md

 ## Software Requirements

-* Python 3.8

-* Dependencies may be installed with either `pip` or `conda`, by making use of the provided `requirements.txt` file.
+* Python 3.8: Dependencies may be installed with either `pip` or `conda`, by making use of the provided `requirements.txt` file.
 The following method was tested successfully on a Windows system:

     ```bash
     $ conda create -n <the name of the virtual env> -c conda-forge python=3.8
     $ conda activate <the name of the virtual env>
     $ pip install -r requirements.txt
     ```
-* R

-* For installation of R, please follow the steps in https://cran.r-project.org/.
-* Afterwards, install the necessary packages for the whole project given in `/setup/environment_R.txt`
+* R: For installation of R, please follow the steps in https://cran.r-project.org/.
+Afterwards, install the necessary packages for the whole project given in `/setup/environment_R.txt`

-* Octave/Matlab

-* For installation of Octave/Matlab, please follow the steps in https://octave.org/download.
+* Octave/Matlab: For installation of Octave/Matlab, please follow the steps in https://octave.org/download.

 ## Folder structure